20 BEST Things To Do In Waterton National Park In Alberta

 Hike to Lower Bertha Falls + Bertha Lake

-The Lower Bertha Falls hike is similar to Bears Hump in terms of difficulty, but you are rewarded with waterfall sprays instead of views to another country.
+The Lower Bertha Falls hike is similar to Bears Hump in terms of difficulty, but you are rewarded with waterfall sprays instead of views of another country.
 This is a great kid-friendly hike with easy terrain and minimal elevation gain.

 Take a Boat Tour Around Waterton Lakes

 Shoreline Cruise at the Waterton Marina runs boat tours daily around Waterton Lake.
-They run multiple cruises daily for $55 per adult.
+They run multiple cruises daily starting at $61 per adult.
 It’s a great way to get out on the water.
 You’ll also cross the border between Canada and the United States, with a quick pit stop in Goat Haunt in Glacier National Park in Montana.
+The cruise runs all summer, and the friendly staff will educate you about the details and history of Waterton National Park along the way.

 Paahtómahksikimi Cultural Centre